Como Caminamos

 PoetArtworks Inspired

-These works emerge directly from the ongoing dialogue at the center of Como Caminamos.
+The following gallery includes artworks that emerge directly from the ongoing dialogue at the center of Como Caminamos.
 The collages and word clouds are not illustrations of the text, but parallel forms of thinking—ways of processing language, memory, and lived experience through visual means.

 Across the work, moments of tension, grief, and rupture sit alongside color, texture, and growth.
 Rather than resolving these conditions, the pieces hold them together, allowing contradiction and complexity to remain visible.